 An overdose is a medical emergency that requires immediate medical attention.
 Always call triple zero (000) if you know or think that someone has had an overdose.

 Substances that people can overdose on include:

-Symptoms of drug overdose
+Symptoms of overdose

-- abdominal cramps
+- severe stomach pain and abdominal cramps

 - loss of balance